HydraChain/hydrachain/README.md

 Status
 ------

- - 9.9.2015 - Initial release, work in progress
+ - 9.9.2015 - Initial release, work in progress.
+Note: This is not ready for production yet.